Chopinantonio/Modulo-07---Tarea-1/README.md

 ![alt text](https://github.com/Chopinantonio/Modulo-07---Tarea-1/blob/master/Pictures/Data%20Color.png)

 Now we want to fill the rects with their colours.
-In order to obtaint that, when the rects are being created, we defined a new attribute about style which returns the colour for each band.
+In order to obtaint that, when the rectangles are being created, we defined a new attribute about style which returns the colour for each band.